-Yorkshire Ambulance Service (YAS) provides emergency services for the 5.3 million people living in Yorkshire and takes over 850,000 calls each year.
+Yorkshire Ambulance Service (YAS) provides emergency services for the 5.3 million people living in Yorkshire and takes over 900,000 calls each year.
 We supply the NHS 111 service for Yorkshire, North Lincolnshire and Bassetlaw.
-We also deliver patient transport services, providing over 2,500 patient journeys daily.
+We also deliver patient transport services, with almost one million non-emergency journeys each year.

 - Airways management in cardiac arrest (AIRWAYS-2)

 - Health and well-being (The Yorkshire Health Study)

 - Patient and public perspectives on emergency service demand (DEUCE)

 - Staff well-being (Prevalence and trends in UK ambulance service staff suicides)

 Yorkshire Ambulance Service is committed to improving services through evidence-based practice and welcomes contact about research.
 For further information please visit our website https://www.yas.nhs.uk/our-services/additional-services/research-support/